Climate and Nature-Related Disclosure (in Line with TCFD and TNFD Recommendations)

 Scenario-Based Evaluation and Countermeasures

-Hypothetical Scenarios
+Hypothetical Climate-Related Scenarios

 1.5°C Rise Scenario (referencing the IPCC’s SSP1-1.9 and SSP1-2.6 scenarios and the IEA’s NZE scenario)

-• This imagines strict regulations being introduced and technical innovations made with the aim of achieving net-zero global CO2 emissions and so the main business impacts are the result of changes to markets and customers’ preferences as society transitions to a decarbonized world.
+• This imagines strict regulations being introduced and technical innovations made with the aim of achieving net-zero global GHG emissions and so the main business impacts are the result of changes to markets and customers’ preferences as society transitions to a decarbonized world.

 4°C Rise Scenario (referencing the IPCC’s SSP3-7.0 and SSP5-8.5 scenarios and the IEA’s STEPS scenario)